Code-Institute-Submissions/bad-and-boogie/README.md

 - As a sponsor, I want to know who is behind the event, what the values it represents are, and how to get in touch with the organisers

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 Here below you can see the wireframe that this project is based on.
 Some changes were made later in the design process to better suit a responsive site.

 ![Bad&BoogieWireframe](/assets/images/wireframe.jpeg)

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+This project is faily simple and consists of 5 pages that are all linked together (mainly through the navbar).

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z